This is the message we have heard from Christ:

 We thank God for what we have and pray for what we need.

-Today we pray for ourselves, that God would give us his Spirit to help us live a life marked by holiness.
-In our local church, we ask God to bless people preparing to come to worship tomorrow, and support for those who who can’t be at church because of illness or age.
-In our world, we pray for all who serve in the political life of our area.
+Today we pray for ourselves, that God would lead us to love our neighbours as much as we care for ourselves.
+In our local church, we ask God to bring more life to our church through the ministry of home groups.
+In our world, we pray for people looking for work in our local community.
 We remember before God those who have asked for our prayers, or who are in need of them.

 A prayer for the day